-Stygofauna and troglofauna were recorded for the Wiluna Uranium Project situated at Lake Way, a large inland salt lake in the Murchison region of WA approximately 230 km south-west of the study area Toro Energy (2011, 2012).
-At least 67 stygofauna but only up to 20 troglofauna species were recorded from the surveys encompassing the Hinkler Well, Lake Violet and Uramurdah calcretes groundwater systems, all listed as Priority Ecological Communities (DPaW 2015b).
+Stygofauna and troglofauna were recorded for the Wiluna Uranium Project situated at Lake Way, a large inland salt lake in the Murchison region of WA approximately 230 km south-west of the study area (Toro Energy 2011, 2012).
+At least 67 stygofauna but only up to 20 troglofauna species were recorded from the surveys encompassing the Hinkler Well, Lake Violet and Uramurdah calcretes groundwater systems, all listed as PECs (DPaW 2015b).
 The salinity levels in the upper strata of the bores where some of these species were recorded were up to 141,200 μ S/cm (hypersaline).
+Two key factors relevant to the current Project were noted:

-A number of the species recorded were found in more than one calcrete system challenging the notion that calcretes are isolates subterranean islands.
+- 1. Several species recorded were found in more than one calcrete system, challenging the notion that calcretes are isolated subterranean islands. - 2.
 No subterranean samples were collected from the playa of Lake Way.